 Bill 14, the Tobacco Control Amendment Act, 2015, received royal assent on 14 May 2015 and came into force on 1st September 2016.
 It repealed the Tobacco Control Act.

 BC’s new legislation, the Tobacco and Vapour Products Control Act and Regulation, bring in new requirements for the use of electronic cigarettes in public places and workplaces.
 All requirements regarding use of tobacco remain as they were in the previous Tobacco Control Act and Tobacco Control Regulation.

-In addition, a person must not smoke tobacco, hold lighted tobacco, use an e-cigarette, or hold an activated e-cigarette in any building, structure, vehicle or any other place that is fully or substantially enclosed and:
+A person must not smoke tobacco, hold lighted tobacco, use an e-cigarette, or hold an activated e-cigarette in any building, structure, vehicle or any other place that is fully or substantially enclosed and:

-- Is a place to which the public is ordinarily invited or permitted access, either expressly or by implication, whether or not a fee is charged for entry,
+- Is a place to which the public is ordinarily invited or permitted access, either expressly or by implication, whether or not a fee is charged for entry;

-- Is a workplace, or
+- Is a workplace;

 An exception was made in the Regulation to allow customers in adult-only vapour products stores to learn how to use vapour products or to test products that they wish to buy.
 The exception has the following conditions:

 - Retailers/employees can hold and activate vapour products only for the purpose of showing customers how to use the product;

 - Retailers/employees cannot inhale or use the vapour product;